 - Third-degree burns are a medical emergency.
 The burns will penetrate all layers of skin and potentially lead to nerve damage.
 These are marked by charred, blackened skin.

 It’s unlikely that a burn or scald from a radiator will extend beyond first-degree burns.
-He may reach second-degree status, in some extreme cases.
+They may reach second-degree status in some extreme cases.

-Limit your cat’s direct contact with a heat source and provide him with protection where applicable.
+Limit your cat’s direct contact with a heat source and provide it with protection when possible.
 This will keep your cat warm and safe throughout the colder winter months.